alexpedient-cloud/secure-llm-pipeline/README.md

 The pipeline integrates multiple security scanners and LLM-specific tests to detect vulnerabilities, secrets, and prompt injection risks during development.

+Secure LLM Pipeline is a project that automatically checks AI applications for security problems before they are released.
+It works like a safety inspection for software: every time new code is added, the system runs a series of automated checks to find risks such as insecure code, vulnerable software libraries, hidden passwords or keys, and attempts to trick AI models with malicious prompts.
+By running these checks continuously in the development pipeline, the project helps developers catch security issues early and build safer AI systems.

 ---

 # Security Controls Implemented